 Customer supplied equipment or materials arriving late, being damaged when they arrive on the project, or not being fit for purpose.

-Errors on customer issued drawings which either result in work being redone, or causes delays while clashes, missing information and problems are resolved.
+Errors on customer issued drawings which either result in work being redone or causes delays while clashes, missing information and problems are resolved.

 21. Drawing coordination problems

 It’s essential that contractors understand the project’s contract document and are aware of the delays they are entitled to claim.
 It’s imperative that contractors submit the extension of time claims as soon as they became aware of them, and certainly within the time period specified in the contract document.
-Late claims can be subject to being time-barred which will provide reason for the customer to reject the claim.
+Late claims can be subject to being time-barred which will provide a reason for the customer to reject the claim.

-Of course the claim must be presented in a logical format outlying the reasons for the claim as well as mitigating actions taken by the contractor to prevent the claim.
+Of course, the claim must be presented in a logical format outlying the reasons for the claim as well as mitigating actions taken by the contractor to prevent the claim.
 The claim should include all supporting documentation and clearly show the impact of the delay to the critical path of the approved construction schedule.